rob-myers/rob-myers.github.io/docs/plan.md

 - 🚧 can slow down walk speed animation
   - ✅ add walk contact metas to npc svg
   - ✅ compute contact deltas in npc json
-  - 🚧 try translating in sync with frame deltas
+  - ❌ try playing spritesheet frames for different lengths of time
-  - translate animation duration `aux.total * npcAnimScaleFactor`
+  - ✅ spritesheet duration derived from npc speed and feet contact deltas
-  - walk spritesheet animation duration `0.625 * 1000`
+  - one more try...

 - 🚧 npc walk collision prevention
   - ✅ navmeta `start-seg` for all waypoints except last